 This "Blue Piano," where am I to go?

-A rare extended version of the track that originally appeared on VOT Records' Listen compilation.
+A rare extended version of the track that originally appeared on VOT Records' Listen compilation on which the ending faded rather than ending cold, as it does on this version.
 The extended, animated video also includes snippets of an alternative version of the song.